 - Light panel: These tabletop lamps contain a wide rectangular or square panel, which emit infrared radiation.
 Such sub-types of therapy lamps usually provide the greatest irradiance.
 Nevertheless, it can be difficult to maneuver the panel’s position for optimal exposure to the part of the body one’s targeting to treat.

-- Handheld: The design of the infrared heat lamps is awfully similar to the good ol’ flashlight, making this marvel an ideal travel companion.
+- Handheld: The design of the infrared handheld lamp for muscle relaxation is awfully similar to the good ol’ flashlight, making this marvel an ideal travel companion.
 Since you have the freedom to handhold this lamp, you don’t have any limitations in targeting any specific body areas for treatment.
 That being said, these lamps are woefully smaller in comparison to the other subtypes.

-- Desk: These infrared heat lamps are smaller versions of tabletop lamps, akin to the style of tripod infrared therapy lamps.
+- Desk: The infrared heat lamps for blood circulation are smaller versions of tabletop lamps, akin to the style of tripod infrared therapy lamps.
 But these wee things are smaller and lack that convenient adjustability.
 Nevertheless, in comparison to light panel lamps, desk lamps do succeed in giving users a much easier ride in the angulating department.

 The quest for pain relief isn’t easy.
 It’s an exhausting, and often frustrating, journey, especially if you happen to be one of those individuals who prefers a holistic and natural treatment plan over pharmaceuticals and surgery.
-Thankfully, infrared heat lamps for muscle pain relief are a promising alternative for those who are struggling to find a solution.
-With our compilation of the best infrared heat lamps of 2021 (and handy buying guide), you’re all set to melt those aches and cramps away.
+Thankfully, infrared heat lamps for inflammation and muscle pain relief are a promising alternative for those who are struggling to find a solution.
+With our compilation of the best infrared heat lamps of 2023 (and handy buying guide), you’re all set to melt those aches and cramps away.
+Get two wavelengths in one device with the Hooga Red Light Therapy Device.
+Opt for the Theralamp Red Light Therapy Infrared Heating Wand for its angled head enhancing ease of use, while the Beurer IL50 Infrared Heat Lamp offers deep penetrative heat therapy along with a timer feature.
 Remember to always consult your physician before use, however.
 Stay healthy!

 Frequently Asked Questions